RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-full-taste-pack.html.markdown

 #     stock: true
 ---

-This __Full Taste Pack__ consists of the whole range of Folkingebrew flavour.
-This pack includes 2x Sour Sequence #1, 2x Summer in the City, 2x Here Comes The Sun, 2x Loaded (collab with Moersleutel) and 2 Folkingebrew Tumbler Glasses.
+This limited __Full Taste Pack__ consists of the whole range of Folkingebrew flavour.
+The pack includes 2x Sour Sequence #1, 2x Summer in the City, 2x Here Comes The Sun, 2x Loaded (collab with Moersleutel) and 2 Folkingebrew Tumbler Glasses.